Is there a single best anti-aging ingredient? Which antioxidants should you look for? Does everyone need to use retinol?

 Sources: Anticancer Research, September-October 2004, pages 2783–2840; Medicinal Chemistry, November 2005, pages 629–633; Molecular Nutrition and Food Research, May 2005, pages 405–430; Antioxidant Redox Signal, December 2001, pages 1041–1064; and Mutation Research, Genetic Toxicology and Environmental Mutagenesis, September 2001, pages 171–180).

-Please see the list below for product recommendations with resveratrol.
+Please see the list below for Paula's Choice recommendations with resveratrol.

 What it does: Grape seed has been shown to be a potent antioxidant that significantly reduces free-radical damage.
 Combining it with other antioxidants greatly enhances its efficacy.
 It also has wound-healing properties.
 Regardless of the type of grape, it has antioxidant potential.
 For fighting wrinkles, it is one of the superstars.